Isaac Paredes Preview, Player Props: Rays vs. Guardians

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay with 103 hits, batting .253 this season with 47 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks 33rd, and he is 20th in the league in slugging.
+- Among qualifying hitters, he ranks 91st in batting average, while his on-base percentage ranks 33rd and he is 21st in slugging.

-- Paredes has had an RBI in 49 games this season (41.5%), including 15 multi-RBI outings (12.7%).
-He has also driven in three or more of his team's runs in nine contests.
+- Paredes has an RBI in 49 of 119 games this year, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.